Bwc9876/manhunt-app/README.md

 [![built with garnix](https://img.shields.io/endpoint.svg?url=https%3A%2F%2Fgarnix.io%2Fapi%2Fbadges%2FBwc9876%2Fmanhunt-app%3Fbranch%3Dmain)](https://garnix.io/repo/Bwc9876/manhunt-app)

-An iOS and Android app that lets you play man hunt with friends.
+An iOS and Android app that lets you play [man hunt](<https://en.wikipedia.org/wiki/Manhunt_(urban_game)>) with friends.

 The game is played over WebRTC Data Channels and is entirely P2P (except for the signaling process needed for WebRTC.)

+## Features

+- Play games with friends by starting a lobby, your friends can join with the room code on the lobby screen.
+- Pings can be configured to happen at certain intervals.
+They reveal hider locations so hiders have to move.
+- Powerups are random items you can grab in certain locations that can deceive seekers or mess up other hiders.
+- Watch a replay of your game after it ends, it shows everyone's location throughout the game.
+- Your location data is safe, it's only ever sent to the other players in the game.

 <!-- TODO: Download & Install instructions for when we get to publishing -->